bwl21/test-abc2svg-lib/readme.md

     Be sure to enter a proper glob patten for `sourcefiles:`

+    The entry `chrome:` is optional.
+It should point to the executeable for headless chromee.
+If it is given we get visual diffs in testdifffolder.

-8.  initialize
+9.  initialize

     ``` {.sh}
     rake init
     ```

-9.  list available tasks
+10. list available tasks

     ``` {.sh}
     rake
     ```

-10. create first reference
+11. create first reference

     ``` {.sh}
     rake rspec
     rake buildreference
     ```

-11. commit this to git if you wish
+12. commit this to git if you wish

 # Hints